-Learn how to make a foraged spring centerpiece from plants blooming around your home.
+Learn how to make a spring floral arrangement from plants blooming around your home.
 An easy and inexpensive way to bring the beauty of spring indoors.

 You can create a beautiful centerpiece before all of your show-stopping perennials and bushes are in bloom.
 Just look around at the many blooming trees and bushes this spring.